Carl Spitzweg: Life and career

 Spitzweg was born in Munich, Bavaria, the second of three sons of Franziska (née Schmutzer) and Simon Spitzweg.
 His mother belonged to Munich's upper middle class as the daughter of a wealthy fruit wholesaler.
 The family's property at Neuhausergasse (today: Neuhauser Straße) 14 was a stately property that later gave Carl Spitzweg financial independence through his inheritance.
 Carl's father came from the village of Unterpfaffenhofen near the town of Fürstenfeldbruck in today's Fürstenfeldbruck district (in Upper Bavaria), where his family had become wealthy.
 Until 1807, Spitzweg's father's business base was the trade in spices in Munich.
 His relatives controlled thriving fruit businesses.
 Simon Spitzweg was an educated businessman who gained respect and reputation in Munich through his political activities.
 Carl Spitzweg had two brothers whose careers were just as determined by their father as his own.
 The eldest, Simon, was to take over the business, Carl was to become a pharmacist and the youngest, Eduard, was to become a doctor.

 In Munich, he suffered under his strict father, who tried to forbid him from drawing.
 After his mother died, in 1819, in same year, his father married his late wife's sister, Maria Krescence.
 She took great care of Carl and defended him against his father.

 From 1819, Carl Spitzweg attended the Munich college and went through the two Latin preparatory classes and the two preparatory classes with varying degrees of success.
-He left the high school, today's Wilhelmsgymnasium Munich, in 1824, after the second (of four) high school years.
+In 1824, he left the high school, today's Wilhelmsgymnasium, after the second (of four) high school years.